 Berenstain Bears Collection

 Since the 1960s, Stan and Jan Berenstain’s popular children’s book series, The Berenstain Bears, has sold millions of copies and taught kids numerous lessons about family and everyday life.
 With more than 300 titles in print, the series stands as one of the most successful in the history of children’s publishing.
-The Berenstain Bears have also starred in three animated television series, five NBC holiday specials, and several examples of (edutainment) software.
+The Berenstain Bears have also starred in three animated television series, five NBC holiday specials, and several examples of edutainment software.
 Thanks to a generous donation from the Berenstain family, the more than 450 Berenstain Bears objects in the museum’s collection represent the full range of licensed Bears products through the years.

 Philip E. Orbanes Collection

 This collection of more than 700 items includes the world’s most comprehensive collection of classic Monopoly games.
 Philip E. Orbanes, who assembled the collection, led research and development teams at Parker Brothers for more than a decade and is widely recognized as the foremost authority on the company and on Monopoly.
-The collection includes every mass-produced edition of authentic Monopoly from the first home-produced versions by Charles Darrow to special Millennia editions from the year 2000.
-Also included are handmade games such as the famous Roy Stryker oilcloth Landlords’s Game, every Parker-made Mah-Jongg set and other famous first editions such as Parker’s 1949 Clue, plus game and toy prototypes from Orbanes’s career at Ideal and his own company, Gamescience.
+The collection includes every mass-produced edition of Monopoly from the first home-produced versions by Charles Darrow to special Millennia editions from 2000.
+Also included are handmade games such as the famous Roy Stryker oilcloth Landlord’s Game, every Parker-made Mah-Jongg set and other famous first editions such as Parker’s 1949 Clue, plus game and toy prototypes from Orbanes’s career at Ideal and his own company, Gamescience.